Posted on

 - pervasive.9

-It also has to target a protected class.
+Finally, to create a hostile work environment, the harassment has to target a protected class.
 One such protected class is your sex.
-Under the Pregnancy Discrimination Act, your sex includes your pregnancy status, childbirth, or pregnancy-related conditions associated with it.12 Therefore, this type of discrimination constitutes a form of sexual harassment.
+Under the Pregnancy Discrimination Act, your sex includes your pregnancy status, childbirth, or pregnancy-related conditions associated with it.12 Therefore, severe or pervasive harassment based on your pregnancy creates a hostile work environment.

 5. Not letting you pump milk